swisschain/Sirius.Api.Docs/source/includes/_brokerage-api-withdrawals.md

 ### Parameters

-`document` field of the request should be a JSON-formatted document describing the withdrawals parameters:
+`document` field of the request should be a JSON-formatted document describing the withdrawals parameters.

 ```
+Withdral document format:

 {
     "version": "string", // "1.0"
     "brokerAccountId": 1000000,